-Here, some resemblance to the miraculous “precious stone in a fish stomach” plot does show up, though only at the end of the story, leaving the impression of an addition which could easily have been dispensed with.
-Newman compared these tales to the version in the Bavli and identified a commonality – both are “fish stories” in which divine providence is somehow exposed through a fish purchased by the protagonist at the market.
-In the Palestinian fish story from Bereshit Rabbah, however, there is originally no gem and no repayment of a loan.
-In Pesikta Rabbati, these elements appear secondarily as a Hebrew addition to the Aramaic story, probably under the influence of the above-mentioned passage in the Bavli.
-They have also contaminated the poorer textual traditions of Genesis Rabbah 11:4.
+Here, some resemblance to the miraculous “precious stone in a fish belly” plot does show up, though only at the end of the story, leaving the impression that it is an addition that could easily have been dispensed with.
+Newman compared these tales to the version in the Bavli and identified a commonality—both are “fish stories” in which divine providence is somehow exposed through a fish purchased by the protagonist at the market.
+In the Palestinian fish story from Bereshit Rabbah, however, there is no gem and no repayment of a loan.
+In Pesikta Rabbati, these elements appear secondarily as a Hebrew addition to the Aramaic story, probably under the influence of the passage in the Bavli, cited above.
+They have also contaminated the poorer textual traditions of Bereshit Rabbah 11:4.

-Nonetheless, it is quite possible that the motif of the precious stone found in the fish’s bowels was widespread from ancient times in both the East and the West.
-Its first appearance is in the Histories of Herodotus (III 39–43), in 5th century BCE, and thereafter it occurs in lists of literary traditions such as Kālidāsa’s The Recognition of Śākuntalā and early medieval Jewish and Arabic texts.
-Thus, the motif of the precious stone miraculously found in the stomach of a fish is a universal migrating motif.
-However, it was not listed in classical Palestinian literature until quite late.
+Nonetheless, it is quite possible that the motif of the precious stone found in the fish’s bowels was widespread, since ancient times, in both the East and the West.
+Its first appearance is in the Histories of Herodotus (3.39–43), in the fifth century BCE, and thereafter it occurs in lists of literary traditions, such as Kālidāsa’s The Recognition of Śākuntalā and early medieval Jewish and Muslim texts.
+Thus, the motif of the precious stone miraculously found in the belly of a fish is a universal migrating motif.
+However, it was not found in classical Palestinian literature until quite late.
 In Kohelet Rabbah, the motif is embedded in a genuine Palestinian narrative.

-The artificiality of the appearance of the “precious stone in the fish’s stomach” in Kohelet Rabbah attests less the continuity of the existence of the motif in Palestinian storytelling than its arrival from another narrative milieu.
-Even in this case, however, the occurrences of the motif in Kohelet Rabbah are much less well integrated into the work than in the story told by Moschos.
+The artificiality of the appearance of the “precious stone in the fish’s belly” in Kohelet Rabbah attests less to the continuity the motif in Palestinian storytelling than to its arrival from another narrative milieu.
+Even in this case, however, the occurrence of the motif in Kohelet Rabbah is much less well integrated into the work than it is in the story told by Moschos.

-Concluding Thoughts
+* * * * *